Unread

 Fetch Unread API

-The unread endpoint can fetch unread counts server-side, eliminating the need to get this count on a client-side connection.
-This can be useful for including an unread count in notifications, or for gently polling when a user loads the application to keep the client up to date without loading up the entire chat.
+The unread endpoint can fetch unread counts server-side, eliminating the need for a client-side connection.
+It can also be used client-side without requiring a persistent connection to the chat service.
+This can be useful for including an unread count in notifications or for gently polling when a user loads the application to keep the client up to date without loading up the entire chat.

 Batch Fetch Unread API